irynachystiakova47-cyber/stack-overflow-survey-analysis/README.md

-## stack-overflow-survey-analysis
+## Project Description

-This project contains an analysis of the Stack Overflow Developer Survey dataset (70,000+ responses).
-The goal was to explore salary trends, technologies, and developer experience levels.
+This project analyzes data from the Stack Overflow Developer Survey 2025.
+The goal of the analysis is to explore developer demographics, programming language popularity, work formats, and compensation patterns using Python and Pandas.

 ## Tools Used

 - Python
 - Pandas
+- Jupyter Notebook
+- CSV datasets

-## Key Steps
+## Key tasks

-- Data cleaning and preprocessing
+- Dataset exploration and validation
-- Filtering and grouping data
+- Missing data analysis
+- Descriptive statistics of developer experience
+- Analysis of remote work distribution
+- Python programming language popularity analysis
+- Analysis of learning methods used by developers
-- Salary analysis by experience and technology
+- Salary analysis of Python developers by country
-- Hypothesis testing
+- Education analysis of top-paid developers

 ## Key Insights

-- Identified salary differences by experience level
+- Identified salary differences by developer experience
-- Analyzed the most popular technologies
+- Analyzed the popularity of programming technologies
-- Explored the relationship between experience and compensation
+- Explored the relationship between developer experience and compensation

-This project demonstrates practical data analysis skills using real-world datasets.
+This project demonstrates practical data analysis skills using real-world survey data.